 04 of 08

-I estimate that, in a 120 sq. ft. bathroom installation, you can lay down an entire vinyl plank floor in 3 hours, not including toilet removal and re-installation.
+In a 120 sq. ft. bathroom installation, you can lay down an entire vinyl plank floor in about 3 hours, not including toilet removal and re-installation.

 Removing obstacles to starting the installation is important, too, and with that, vinyl is superior.
 Unlike ceramic tile, vinyl tile requires no mixing, no water, no bucket clean-up, no cutting with a wet tile saw, no tile spacers.
 It's an easy in, easy out process.
 As soon as the tile is down, you can begin walking on it.
 By contrast, ceramic and porcelain tile should cure for at least a day before use.Continue to 5 of 8 below.

 05 of 08

 The face of a vinyl plank is 100 percent impervious to water.
 The face of porcelain tile is defined as impervious, though strictly speaking, it is not, as it has a water absorption rate of < 0.5% as defined by American Society for Testing and Materials (ASTM) C373.
 This means that, under rigorous test conditions, porcelain tile will absorb a trace amount of water.
 Consider that tile is used for heavy water conditions, like pools and showers, and you'll understand why < 0.5 percent isn't anything to worry about with flooring tile.

 Seams are more the issue.
 With both, if seaming is done right, water will not infiltrate.
 But which flooring provides better conditions for the DIYer to get the seams right?